 Light Soy Sauce (thin soy sauce)

-Used in stir-fry sauces, marinades, soups and even dipping sauces, light soy sauce is the most commonly used type of soy sauce in Chinese cooking.
-It’s what most North Americans would think of as regular soy sauce – use it whenever a Chinese recipe calls for "soy sauce," without further clarification.
-But don’t let the name fool you – while light soy sauce is thinner and has a lighter color than dark soy sauce, it is also saltier.
-If sodium is a concern, you can find sodium-reduced soy... sauces (such as Lee Kum Kee’s Salt Reduced Light Soy Sauce), where the level of sodium has been reduced by up to 40 percent.
+Used in stir-fry sauces, marinades, soups, and even dipping sauces, light soy sauce is the most common type used in Chinese cooking.
+It’s what most North Americans would think of as "regular" soy sauce.
+You can use it whenever a Chinese recipe calls for "soy sauce," without further clarification.

 02 of 07

-As the name implies, dark soy sauce is darker than light soy sauce, with a richer, sweeter flavor, thanks to a longer aging period and the addition of caramel and sometimes molasses.
-It is used to lend flavor and enhance the color of a dish, for example, red cooked dishes.
-You’ll frequently find it paired with light soy sauce in recipes.
+As the name implies, dark soy sauce is darker than light soy sauce.
+It has a richer, sweeter flavor, thanks to a longer aging period and the addition of caramel and sometimes molasses.

 03 of 07